hollyhoward78/ask-holly-how/_pages/about.md

       business-location: 'Brooklyn, NY'
       business-name: Realty Collective
       name: Victoria Hagman
-      text: >-
+      text: |
-        The most valuable part of the "From Artisan to Entrepreneur" program was learning right along side other business owners within my community.
+        The most valuable part of the From Artisan to Entrepreneur program was learning right along side other business owners within my community.
         It’s a rare opportunity to be able to have such frank conversations and get such beneficial feedback from my peers, all while fortifying the